nicolas-garcia/xamarinsummit2019/README.md

 Recap by **Maddy Leger** [here](https://devblogs.microsoft.com/xamarin/recapping-xamarin-developer-summit/)

+All sessions with a :heart: are my personnal recommandations to watch.

 ---

 # [DAY 1](https://www.youtube.com/watch?v=YJ8TiRCsLl4)

-## Future of Xamarin with [James Montemagno](https://twitter.com/jamesmontemagno) :star: Love this guy!
+## :heart: Future of Xamarin with [James Montemagno](https://twitter.com/jamesmontemagno) :star: Love this guy!
 [Link to summit session on YouTube](https://youtu.be/YJ8TiRCsLl4?t=996)

 - iOS 13: Coming to Xamarin soon!